leighsmith/midisport-macos/README.md

 Not all firmware for every MIDISPORT device M-Audio produced is distributed with the Linux driver.
 Support is currently missing for some of the later models which used different firmware.
-Those firmware files are distributed as part of the download for M-Audio's last 32 bit driver.
+Those firmware files are distributed as part of the download for M-Audio's last 32 bit driver v3.5.3.

 Installation instructions
 -------------------------
-1. Decompress the tarball (MIDISPORT-2.1.2.b.MOX.pkg.tar) to create the package MIDISPORT.pkg and this file.
+1. Decompress the tarball to produce the package MIDISPORT.pkg.

-Double-Click on the .tar file to create MIDISPORT.pkg and this file using StuffIt Expander or OpenUp.app (obtainable via www.stepwise.com) or open Terminal.app and run:

-	     tar xvf MIDISPORT-2.1.2.b.MOX.pkg.tar

-to extract MIDISPORT.pkg.

 2. Double-Click the .pkg package, and follow the standard installation operation to install the plugin.
-When prompted for authorization to install the plugin, click on the lock icon in the lower left corner of the dialog and enter an adminstrator's password.
-The installer should place the plugin into /Library/Audio/MIDI Drivers/MIDISPORT.plugin.
+When prompted for authorization to install the plugin, enter an administrator's password.
+The installer should place the plugin into `/Library/Audio/MIDI Drivers/MIDISPORT.plugin` and the firmware downloader into `/Library/StartupItems/MIDISPORTFirmwareDownloader/`.

-3. You will need to reboot the operating system in order to run the MIDISPORTFirmwareDownloader utility which will wait for MIDISPORT devices to be plugged into the USB bus.
+3. You will need to reboot the operating system in order to launch the MIDISPORTFirmwareDownloader utility which will wait for MIDISPORT devices to be plugged into the USB bus.

 4. Connect the MIDISPORT device to the USB chain.
 If the device and the firmware files can be found, the firmware for the MIDISPORT will be downloaded which will be indicated by its LED labelled "USB" pulsing.

 5. Open '/Applications/Utilities/Audio MIDI Setup.app' and select the MIDI Studio window of the app.
 You should see the MIDISPORT MIDI interface device appear, and you can then define MIDI